corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-upgrade-notes.md

 java -jar tools-database-manager-4.9-RC03.jar execute-migration -b . --core-schemas --app-schemas
 ```

 Option `-b` points to the base directory which contains a `node.conf` file and `drivers` and `cordapps` subdirectories.

 `--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

-## Step 4: Replace `corda.jar` with the new version
+## Step 4: Replace corda.jar with new version

-Replace the `corda.jar` with the latest version of Corda.
+Replace corda.jar with its latest version.

 Download the latest version of Corda from [our Artifactory site](https://software.r3.com/artifactory/webapp/#/artifacts/browse/simple/General/corda/net/corda/corda-node).
 Make sure it’s available on your path, and that you’ve read the [Corda release notes](release-notes-enterprise.md).
-Pay particular attention to which version of Java the
+Pay particular attention to which version of Java that the node requires.
-node requires.

 {{< important >}}
 Corda 4 requires Java 8u171 or any higher Java 8 patch level.
 Java 9+ is not currently supported.
 {{< /important >}}

+{{< important >}}
+If you used Corda Shell in the previous version, put Corda Shell in the driver directory, or use the standalone type Corda Shell according to Node shell.
+{{< /important >}}

+## Step 5: Install corda-shell.jar

+Install `corda-shell.jar` as a driver within your node.

+Download the `corda-shell` `.jar` from the [Artifactory](https://software.r3.com/ui/native/r3-corda-releases/com/r3/corda/corda-shell/) and install it in a node's `/drivers` directory to run the shell in the same terminal that starts the node.
+By default, a Corda node does not run the shell.

+For more information, see [Node Shell](node/operating/shell.html).

-## Step 5: Update the configuration
+## Step 6: Update the configuration

 {{< note >}}
 You only need to perform this step if you are updating from version 4.5 or older.
 {{< /note >}}

 Remove any `transactionIsolationLevel`, `initialiseSchema`, or `initialiseAppSchema` entries from the database section of your configuration.

-## Step 6: Start the node
+## Step 7: Start the node

 If you manually updated the database in [Step 3](#step-3-update-the-database), start the node in the normal way.

 However, if you need to automatically update the database as described in [Step 3](#step-3-update-the-database), then you need to start your node using the command:

 ```bash
 java -jar corda.jar run-migration-scripts --core-schemas --app-schemas